Shuunen/flood-it/README.md

 ## Thanks

+- [Eslint](https://eslint.org) : super tool to find & fix problems
+- [Github](https://github.com) : for all their great work year after year, pushing OSS forward
+- [Npm-run-all](https://github.com/mysticatea/npm-run-all) : to keep my npm scripts clean & readable
+- [Repo-checker](https://github.com/Shuunen/repo-checker) : eslint cover /src code and this tool the rest ^^
 - [Shields.io](https://shields.io) : for the nice badges on top of this readme
 - [Travis-ci.org](https://travis-ci.org) : for providing free continuous deployments
+- [Vue](https://vuejs.org) : when I need a front framework, this is the one I choose <3